craftcms/docs/docs/3.x/extend/element-types.md

 #### Validating Required Custom Fields

-Required custom fields are only enforced when the elemtn is saved using the `live` validation scenario.
+Required custom fields are only enforced when the element is saved using the `live` validation scenario.
 To make sure required custom fields are validated, set the scenario before calling `saveElement()`:

 ```php
 $element->setScenario(\craft\base\Element::SCENARIO_LIVE);